Impact of dim-6 $\nu$SMEFT operators on low-scale leptogenesis: Conclusion

-We thank T.~Asaka, M.~Drewes, S.~Eijima, J.~Gargalionis, H.~Ishida, E.~Mereghetti, and S.~Sandner for valuable discussions.
+We thank T.~Asaka, M.~Drewes, Y.~Georis, S.~Eijima, J.~Gargalionis, H.~Ishida, E.~Mereghetti, and S.~Sandner for valuable discussions.
 We are grateful to the Mainz Institute for Theoretical Physics (MITP) of the Cluster of Excellence PRISMA+ (Project ID 390831469) and the workshops ``What's the Matter?
 A Cross-Frontier Pursuit of the Origin of Matter", and ``From the Cosmos to the Lab: Novel Links and Strategies", for its hospitality and support.
 K.~F.~was supported by the US Department of Energy Office and by the Laboratory Directed Research and Development (LDRD) program of Los Alamos National Laboratory under project numbers 20210190ER, 20250164ER, and 20240078DR.
 Los Alamos National Laboratory is operated by Triad National Security, LLC, for the National Nuclear Security Administration of the U.S. Department of Energy (Contract No. 89233218CNA000001).
-K.~F. also acknowledges the support by RIKEN iTHEMS SUURI-COOL (KEK) program.
-J.~H.~and S.~W.~acknowledge support by the Cluster of Excellence ``Precision Physics, Fundamental Interactions, and Structure of Matter" (PRISMA+ EXC 2118/1) funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) within the German Excellence Strategy (Project No. 390831469).
+K.~F. also acknowledges the support by the iTHEMS–KEK Theory Center Joint Research Program (under the Joint Research Agreement between RIKEN and KEK).
+J.~H.~and S.~W.~acknowledge support by the Cluster of Excellence ``Precision Physics, Fundamental Interactions, and Structure of Matter" (PRISMA+ EXC 2118/1 and PRISMA++ EXC 2118/2) funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) within the German Excellence Strategy (Project No. 390831469).